coffeedrinkers/coffeedrinkers.github.com/_posts/reviews/2015-10-07-Paleo-Friendly-Coffee-Creamers.md

 **Unsweetened Almond Milk**

 At first I tried unsweetened almond milk.
-Almond milk as you might imagine is made from ground almongs.
+Almond milk as you might imagine is made from ground almonds.
 If its unsweetened its lower in calories than other milks, and is cholesterol, saturated fat and lactose free.
 It's a decent source of vitamins A & D but isn't a replacement for calcium.

 Almond milk is also more watery that milk so while it *technically* works, I almost found it less enjoyable than just drinking the coffee black.